The Carp Joshi Phenomenon - How Female Fans Transformed Baseball

 What Was the Carp Joshi Phenomenon

 Carp Joshi refers to the surge of female fans supporting the Hiroshima Toyo Carp that began around 2014.
 The term was nominated for Japan's Buzzword of the Year award in 2014, gaining widespread recognition as a social phenomenon.
 Until then, the typical NPB fan base skewed toward middle-aged men, so the sight of women in their 20s and 30s filling stadiums in Carp uniforms upended conventional wisdom.
 A key catalyst was MAZDA Zoom-Zoom Stadium Hiroshima, which opened in 2009.
-Compared to the old Hiroshima Municipal Stadium, the new venue was open-air, modern, and inviting, elevating a baseball game into a viable leisure or date option.
+Compared to the old Hiroshima Municipal Stadium, the new venue was open-air, well-appointed, and inviting, elevating a baseball game into a viable leisure or date option.
 With diverse seating like sand-covered courtside seats and terrace areas, the stadium enhanced the experience itself, laying the groundwork for attracting female fans.

 Marketing Strategy and the Merchandise Revolution